 - Joomla's update cache is stuck.
-See the information on resetting Joomla's update cache. - You have a server issue connecting to our CDN.
+Please file a bug report to Joomla.
+We have already been reporting this privately since 2014 and made an official, public issue report on March 9th, 2021. - You have a server issue connecting to our CDN.
 See the information on addressing server issues. - You have found a bug in Joomla's built-in extensions updater.
 You need to contact the Joomla! forum [https://forum.joomla.org].
 Unfortunately there is nothing we can do about Joomla core bugs.